simongerula/partstrader-simongerula/README.md

 ### Test Suites

 The tests consist of three test suites where UI tests and integration tests between the UI and the backend response can be verified.
+The framework incorporates reusable methods , enabling the reuse of functions across various test suites.
+It utilizes sessions to enhance test speed and fixtures for managing external data.
+Additionally, fixtures can be employed for looping through different sets of data.

 1. TSL-001 : Auth Login
     - TCL-001 : Successful login and navigation to the Recruitment page